 There are two safe and organic solvents used in extraction.
 These are the methods to look for:

 - Ethanol—considered the safest method of extraction for human consumption and believed to yield the highest volume of cannabinoids.

 - Supercritical CO2—a more complex refinement process that requires more expertise, but also ensures that the CBD maintains its purity and comes out cleaner and healthier.

 Hemp is defined, according to the federal government since the 2014 Farm Bill, as cannabis containing 0.3% or less THC.
 Products with anything above that must be sold in a licensed cannabis dispensary.

 Pay attention to the type of CBD

 Is it full spectrum, broad spectrum or isolate?
-At The Hemp Haus, we recommend high-quality full spectrum and broad spectrum CBD because their whole-plant goodness provides optimal relief and well-being.
+At The Hemp Haus, we recommend full spectrum and broad spectrum CBD because their whole-plant goodness provides optimal relief and well-being.

 Is there 3rd party lab testing?

 Be sure to ask this question.
 Lab testing ensures that the product is what it claims to be.

 - Total cannabinoid content (CBD, THC, and all the other cannabinoids like CBG, CBC and CBN).
 Also, how many active cannabinoids are present.
 In a non-intoxicating product, you always want 0.3% THC or less.